strise/gintonic/packages/gintonic/README.md

 ```

 Object type transformations support documenting the object, aliasing the type and selecting/aliasing the fields.
-Notice that the object referenced in the type selector must exists and be of object type.
+Notice that the object referenced in the type selector must exist and be of type object.

 ### Interface type transformation